Libya back in crisis after infiltrators violate embargo

 from AHMED ZAYED in Tripoli, Libya

-TRIPOLI, (CAJ News) – LIBYA is on the verge of fresh fighting as foreign countries violate an arms embargo they committed to only a week ago.
+TRIPOLI, (CAJ News) – LIBYA risks spilling into fresh fighting as foreign countries violate an arms embargo they committed to only a week ago.

-The peacekeeping mission reported that over the last ten days, numerous cargo and other flights had been observed landing at airports in eastern and western Libya providing rival forces with advanced weapons, armoured vehicles, advisers and fighters.
+The peacekeeping mission reported that over the last ten days, numerous cargo and other flights had been observed landing at airports in eastern and western Libya providing warring parties with advanced weapons, armoured vehicles, advisers and fighters.

 “The mission condemns these ongoing violations, which risk plunging the country into a renewed and intensified round of fighting,” it stated.

-The conference in Germany, widely endorsed globally, was seen as a window of opportunity for the oil-rich North African country of 6,8 million people to regain peace.
+The conference in Germany, widely endorsed globally, was seen as a window of opportunity for the North African country of 6,8 million to regain peace.

-Conflict has torn Libya apart since a rebellion against Muammar Gaddafi, who was eventually unseated and murdered in 2011.
+Conflict has torn Libya apart since a rebellion against former Libyan president Muammar Gaddafi, who was eventually unseated and murdered in 2011.

+The invading North Atlantic Treaty Organization (NATO) bombers supported by United States of America (USA) and France helped the local Libyan rebels to capture and kill Gaddafi in 2011.

 Since the latest outbreak in April last year, some 285 civilians have been killed and 365 injured.

-More than 140 000 persons have been forced to flee their homes.
+More than 140 000 persons have been forced to flee their homes while hordes of refugees risk lives crossing Mediterranean in makeshift boats for both safety and green pastures in Europe, mainly Italy, Greece, Turkey and France.

 – CAJ News